Sense of urgency

 - Return every client call or email within the same business day or communicate as to when you would provide a proper response

-- Develop and follow a communications plan with our client that involved touchpoints on a frequent basis by a selected team of people within our organization, e.g. while the account manager spoke with the client weekly, the executive team had monthly and quarterly touchpoints
+- Develop and follow a communications plan with our client that involved touch points on a frequent basis by a selected team of people within our organization, e.g. while the account manager spoke with the client weekly, the executive team had monthly and quarterly touch points

-- Monitor news and thought leadership pieces that relate to your client’s business and areas of interest and send them this information at least once per month; this effort specifically demonstrated that we cared about their business and kept an eye out for stories or news that they would find interesting
+- Monitor news and thought leaderships pieces that relate to your client’s business and areas of interest and send them this information at least once per month; this effort specifically demonstrated that we cared about their business and kept an eye out for stories or news that they would find interesting

 - Invest in introducing people who could add value to the relationship; peers in our network, team members to share insights, invitations to gatherings or conferences